-When it comes to the alcohol, soda and cocktails, planning the right amount of beverages to buy for your party is a combination of both science and art, just like estimating the food amounts you'll need to serve to your guests.
+When it comes to the alcohol, soda, and cocktails, planning the right amount of beverages to buy for your party is a combination of both science and art, just like estimating the food amounts you'll need to serve to your guests.

 In an ideal world, we'd have an extra refrigerator completely packed with wine, beer, mixers, liquor, soft drinks, juices and all possible beverages a guest might want (the lucky ones have this; we hear it's heaven).
 If you have a strict party budget and only one fridge, don't panic.
-Before you put together that shopping list, ask yourself a couple very important questions:
+Before you put together that shopping list, ask yourself a couple of very important questions: